oddcamp/gatsby-starter-oddcamp/README.md

 Or `$ yarn serve-n` for sharing the server on your network (`192.168.X.X:9000`)

-## Our Wordpress setup
+## Our WordPress setup

-There's commented out code for our default Wordpress workflow inside this starter.
-In [`gatsby-config.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-config.js) we have the block for config for `gatsby-source-wordpress`.
-We always use HTTPS and ACF with an Option page for global settings (mostly our custom Meta setup).
+There's commented out code for our default WordPress workflow inside this starter.
+In [`gatsby-config.js`](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/gatsby-config.js) we have the block for config for `gatsby-source-wordpress`.
+We always use HTTPS and ACF with an Options Page for global settings, primarily our custom metadata setup.
-We limit the includesRoutes to gain some speed and use a normalizer to prepare the slugs to be valid.
+We limit the `includesRoutes` to gain some speed and use a normalizer to prepare the slugs to be valid.

 For the custom meta setup we have 2 GraphQL fragments for ease of use.
-One for [Post](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/src/fragments/meta-wp-post.js) and another for [Page](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/src/fragments/meta-wp-page.js).
+One for [Post](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/src/fragments/meta-wp-post.js) and another for [Page](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/src/fragments/meta-wp-page.js).
-Generally we use fragments as much as possible for making it easier to change ACF names etc.
+Generally, we use fragments as much as possible for making it easier to change ACF names etc.

-For [`gatsby-node.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-node.js) we have the `createPage` block where we generate all the pages.
-We usually map a javascript template file to an wordpress template for our customers to be able to create different style of pages.
+For [`gatsby-node.js`](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/gatsby-node.js) we have the `createPage` block where we generate all the pages.
+We usually map a javascript template file to a WordPress template for our customers to be able to create different style of pages.

-## TODO

-- [ ] Improve the use of `react-modal`